mayank1101/mayank1101.github.io/_posts/2025-12-15-pytorch-foundation-part1.md

 ```

 **How it works:**

-1. `y.backward()` traverses the graph in reverse (topological order)
+1. When you apply `y.backward()`, PyTorch traverses the graph in reverse (topological order).
-2. Applies chain rule at each node
+2. Applies chain rule at each node.
-3. Accumulates gradients in `.grad` attribute of leaf tensors
+3. Accumulates gradients in `.grad` attribute of leaf tensors.

 #### Multi-variable Example